Somchai Neelapaijit: Prime minister acknowledges official involvement

 In 2014 the Bangkok Post reported: "In January 2006, the court acquitted four of the accused but convicted Pol Major Ngern of the relatively minor charge of coercion.
 Then-prime minister Thaksin Shinawatra made a significant statement a day after the court verdict acknowledging that Somchai was dead and government officials were implicated".

 Status of the case

 The investigation into Somchai's fate was launched in 2004.
+The last location where there was a reported sighting of him was at Chaleena Princess Hotel, located in Soi Mahatthai, also known as Soi Ramkhamhaeng 65, which serves as a shortcut connecting Ramkhamhaeng Road and Lat Phrao Road via Soi Lat Phrao 112.
 His wife in 2009 published an account of the efforts made by her, legal advisors, and NGOs on Somchai's behalf.
 As of March 2017, the thirteenth anniversary of his disappearance, he is suspected to be dead.

 In late-2013 the DSI said the police file of the case had gone missing, but later claimed it had been found.
 As of 2014 the status of the case and even which department is handling it was unknown.

 In 2016 Department of Special Investigation (DSI) "declared the case closed, saying no culprits have been found".